GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 7. Set a timer for one hour, then check NewRelic again for errors.

-8. Manually test the app in production:
-    - Sign in to an account
-    - Sign up for an account
-    - Test proofing (identity verification) on the new account

-9. If everything looks good, the deploy is complete.
+8. If everything looks good, the deploy is complete.

 #### Creating a Release (Production only)